"But Calvinists don't say God causes sin and evil!"

 ...
 Do you perhaps need to repent of your murmuring and the chip on your shoulder against God, and surrender today and say 'Lord, I don't understand the way You run the universe, and I don't necessarily like it, but You're God and You're good.'...
 Find refuge and hope in a good and holy God who says 'I have all things under My control.
 Everything that's going on in your life, or has gone on in your life, or will, I know about and have ordained for you.
 And you can find comfort and hope and trust Me.'"
 [Brilliant manipulative-shaming!
 So first he tells people that God preplanned and caused them to be abused or cheated on, and then he shames them for being upset about it, accusing them of sinning against God.]

 29. From my ex-pastor's October 2019 sermon on forgiveness: "How you handle and respond to mistreatment, when someone has hurt you, wounded you, lied about you, betrayed you, abused you... directly reflects what [you] really believe about God deep down inside...
 The Bible teaches that God sometimes strategically uses sinful people in our lives to refine us and humble us, to do His good work in our lives...
 One of the things the Puritans got really, really well was God's providence, God's sovereignty, God's authority...
 They understood that God sovereignly chooses to use evil people and sinful people in our lives as believers - if we know Christ - ON PURPOSE to humble us and teach us dependence on Him. ["Using" evil people is one thing, but controlling evil people is another, and that's exactly what Calvinism teaches.]...
 God is orchestrating events and He's still sovereign over the process...
 Biblical forgiveness is an affirmation that God is good and that He has A RIGHT to use ANYBODY in our lives for His purpose, His glory, and for our good...
 Sometimes He will use evil, sinful people to get us where He wants to get us."
 [Translation: "So your tragedies - even childhood abuse - were deliberately orchestrated by God on purpose, for His glory, for your good, and to humble you, so that you can become the person God wants you to be."
-Hogwash!]
+Hogwash!
+And on a different note - and in light of the fact that my ex-pastor repeatedly quotes the Puritans as though they were theological experts we need to emulate - did you know that essentially every Puritan ended up dying in terror, not knowing for sure if they were truly saved or not?
+See Andy Woods' sermon Neo-Calvinism vs. The Bible, starting at the 46:00 minute-mark.]

 30From my ex-pastor's September 13, 2020 sermon on God being in control:"[The doctrine of God's providence] is a huge source of comfort to the people of God because it is a regular reminder that whatever's going on in our lives, even if it's painful, it is being directed by an all-knowing, good and loving and wise heavenly Father, who does everything for His children out of His love.